headlessNode/headlessNode/README.md

 - 🎓 Bachelor's in Mechanical Engineering graduate.
 - 🎓 Currently learning C++ and mastering its concepts.
 - 💡 Interested in simulations and utilizing programming to model real-world phenomena.
-- 🎮 Enthusiastic gamer, exploring the intersection of gaming and software development.
+- 🎮 Enthusiastic gamer, exploring software development.
-- 🏆 Actively participating in competitive programming contests to enhance my problem-solving skills.

 ## 🚀 Skills